semaphoreci/docs/tour6-deploying-with-promotions_5bb91da12c7d3a04dd5b5d8f.md

 Each project starts with the default pipeline specified in `.semaphore/semaphore.yml`.
-Real world pipelines tend to branch out when certain conditions are meant.
-Examples may be deploying to production on master builds or deploying to a dev environment on topic branches.
-Promotions may be automatic or manual.
+Real world pipelines tend to branch out when certain conditions are met.
+Examples may be deploying to production on master builds or deploying to a pre-production environment on topic branches.

+On Semaphore deployment and delivery is managed with _promotions_, which may be automatic or manual and optionally depend on conditions.

+## Manual deployment

 Let's start by adding a manual confirmation to promote to production.